Tscience behind migraines and cervicogenic headaches

-Secondly, this is regulated through your head and neck’s autonomic nervous system.
-And the autonomic nervous system is a component of the nervous system that regulates involuntary physiologic processes (e.g. heart rate, blood pressure, respiration, digestion).
+Second, this is regulated through your head and neck’s autonomic nervous system.
+And this is a component of the peripheral nervous system that regulates involuntary physiologic processes.
+Lastly, this is referred to as the trigeminal-autonomic reflex.
+Moreover, this may be overstimulated in persons with cluster and migraine headaches.

-Thirdly, this is referred to as the trigeminal-autonomic reflex.
-And the trigeminocervical nucleus is a continuous column of neurons that is part of this reflex.
+Third, another structure involved in migraine headaches is the sphenopalatine ganglion (SPG), a branch of the facial nerve.
+The SPG apparently contains a small percentage of trigeminal fibers (cranial nerve V).
+It appears that the SPG may start vasodilation of cerebral blood flow when the trigeminal ganglion is stimulated.
+And the trigeminocervical nucleus is a continuous column of neurons.
 This is formed by the caudal (back) end of the spinal nucleus of the trigeminal nerve and the dorsal (back) horn of the upper cervical spinal nerves (C1-C3).
 In other words, it is formed by nerves C1-C3 in your neck and cranial nerve 5.
-As a consequence, the result may be either referral to the head and face from irritation in the neck.
-Interestingly, the trigeminal-autonomic reflex may be overstimulated in persons with cluster and migraine headaches.

-Fourthly, scientists propose that chiropractic manipulation to these areas relieves headaches.
+Fourth, Scientists propose that chiropractic manipulation to these areas relieves headaches.

 As noted above, Scientists are looking at the connection between the nervous system and headaches.